comp251/comp251.github.io/syllabus.md

 * This class is a programming-heavy course.
-Over the course of the semester, you will write several large programs or program components in a systems programming langauge (C).
+Over the course of the semester, you will write several large programs or program components in a systems programming language (C).
 There will be 6-10 of these large assignments (__labs__).
 * At the same time, you will have smaller, regular work assigned.
 These will include small programming __exercises__ in addition to writing assignments and